zecellomaster/SoccerEloForecast/README.md

-# SoccerEloForecast
+# SoccerEloForecast ⚽ 📊

-`SoccerEloForecast` is a package that allows a user to anaylze previous matches and Elo ratings to fit Possion distributions onto them.
+`SoccerEloForecast` is a package that allows a user to analyze previous matches and Elo ratings to fit Poisson distributions onto them.
 This regression can also be used to simulate games and calculate the probabilities of match results.

 ## Installation
 You can install this function from Github using devtools: